BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee-and-lost-time.md

 </blockquote>
 -https://stars.library.ucf.edu/cgi/viewcontent.cgi?article=1193&context=etd2023

-That's perhaps the single best idea I've ever encountered in literature.
+That's perhaps the best idea I've ever encountered in literature.
 </p>

 <p>
-One can speculate that, just like the pain of being bedridden drove Lee to write <i>Tao of Jeet Kune Do</i>, so did the regret from an early life of crime and dysfunction result in the blossoming of creative beauty in Lee's subsequent life.
+One can speculate that, just like the pain of being bedridden drove Lee to write <i>Tao of Jeet Kune Do</i>, so did the regret from an early life of gang activity result in the profusion of creative beauty in Lee's subsequent life.
 </p>

 <br/>